Kaluli people: The giving and sharing of food

 Above is a Sago pancake made from the starch of a sago palm.
-The sago palm is key to nourishment in their diet.
+The sago palm is key to nourishment in the Kaluli diet.
 There is a long process that includes cutting and draining the palm to extract its flour, which is then mashed and cooked into a pancake.

 The Kaluli are intimate with their land, giving unique names to their trees, rivers, and streams.
-They also practice swidden horticulture in extensive gardens and have a rich and varied diet.
-It is imperative for them to connect to the environment around them.
+They practice swidden horticulture in extensive gardens, and have a rich and varied diet.
 Their daily protein consists of fish, crayfish, rodents, and lizards.
-Fish are in abundance, and a small number of pigs are domesticated; however, their dependence on forest foods contributes to their low population density.
+Fish are in abundance, and a small number of pigs are domesticated.
+Their dependence on forest foods, however, has ultimately contributed to a low population density.
 Other than protein, most of their food comes from trees and plants, especially grain and vegetables.
-Daily activities, labor, and socialization are complementary between genders: women tend gardens, look after pigs, hunt small game and gather other small protein sources, and process starch and sago.

-The central theme of Kaluli culture is the fundamental element of interpersonal relationships.
-Food is key to making this element work; it is a primary way of relating to children and showing affection.
+Interpersonal relationships are the central theme of Kaluli culture.
+Food is highly important in making this element work; it is a primary way of relating to children, and of showing affection.
 Sharing food is an expected norm.
-The hospitality of giving food is different from sharing between friends; the type of food they bring to their friends depends on how close they are to them.
-The Kaluli automatically offer food to relatives visiting from other longhouses; if hospitality is not provided to the family, they would be in "social limbo."
+Hospitality is measured largely through the sharing of food; when visiting a friend, the type of food brought to a host is dependent on how close the relationship with them is.
+The Kaluli automatically offer food to relatives visiting from other longhouses; if hospitality is not provided to the family, they would be in a kind of "social limbo."
 The quality of hospitality increases on ceremonial occasions, when longhouses host other longhouses.
-"The social distance maintained between host and guests allows the gift of food to be a public demonstration of food faith in the relationship."
-As a formal statement of commitment to a friendship, hosts are not allowed to eat during the occasion; they only present the food, sit separately, and watch the guests eat.
-Beyond ceremonial occasions, two Kaluli can express special affection for each other by sharing a meal of meat, and then calling each other the name of the food they shared.
-For example, if a pair shared a bandicoot they would call each other "my bandicoot," thereby showing their close relationship.
+As a sign of commitment to the bond between the groups, hosts are not allowed to eat during the occasion; they only present the food, sit separately, and watch the guests eat.
+Beyond ceremonial occasions, two Kaluli can express special affection for each other by sharing a meal of some kind of meat, and then referring to each other by the name of the food they shared.
+For example, if a pair shared a bandicoot they would call each other "my bandicoot," indicating their close relationship.

 Religion

+The Kaluli believe in an 'unseen world', as well as spirits of the forest, and of animals.
+The Kaluli do not wake to the sunrise, instead to the call of a pigeon for its mother.
+Unseen people are referred to as either a "shadow" or "reflection"; if the shadow dies or is killed, the Kaluli counterpart does also.
+The unseen world is seen as being home to the spirits of the dead, along with spirits that never took a human body.
+Reciprocal spirits can be found in wild pigs and cassowaries.
+The Kaluli do not believe that the dead bring ill will to the living.